9 Excel formulas everyone in Accounts Payable should know

 = SUM (E14:E222)

 But there’s no need to type out the formula or even select the cells.
-From either the Home or Formulas tab, choose the cell at the end of the row or column you want to add up, and click AutoSum.
+From either the Home or Formulas tab, choose the cell at the end of the row or column that you want to add up, and click AutoSum.
 You’ll see the formula appear in the formula bar.
-Click enter.
+Click Enter.

 3 - Adding up numbers in individual cells